Carolyn Moos: USA Basketball

 Moos was named to the USA Basketball Women's Junior National Team (now called the U18 team).
-The team participated in the third Junior World Championship, held in Chetumal, Mexico in late August and early September 1996.
-The US team won their early games easily, but lost by four points to the team from Brazil, ending up with the silver medal for the event.
+The team participated in the Americas zone qualifying tournament, now known as the FIBA Americas U18 Championshio, held in Chetumal, Mexico in late August and early September 1996.
+The US team won its early games easily, but lost by four points to the team from Brazil, ending up with the silver medal for the event.

-Moos was also in the Junior Team when it was invited to the 1997 FIBA Junior World Championship (now called U19) held in Natal, Brazil.
-After beating Japan, the next game was against Australia, the defending champion.
+Moos was also in the USA Junior World Championship Team when it was invited to the 1997 FIBA Junior World Championship (now called U19) held in Natal, Brazil.
+After beating Japan in the preliminary round, the next game was against Australia, the defending champion.
 The US team pulled out to a 13-point lead in the second half, but gave up the lead and lost the game 80–74.
 The US rebounded with a close 92–88 victory over Cuba, helped by 23 points each from Maylana Martin and Lynn Pride.
 The US then beat previously unbeaten Russia.
 After winning the next two games, they faced Australia in the gold medal game.
-The USA team has a three-point lead late, but the Aussies hit a three-pointer with three seconds left in regulation to force overtime.
-Although the Aussies scored first, the US came back, then pulled into the lead and held on to win 78–74 to earn the gold, and the first gold for a US team at a Junior World Championship.
+The USA team has a three-point lead late, but the Aussies hit a 3-pointer with three seconds left in regulation to force overtime.
+Although the Aussies scored first, the US came back, then pulled into the lead and held on to win 78–74 to earn the gold, and the first gold for a US team at a FIBA Junior World Championship.
 Moos averaged 2.0 points per game.